savi-lang/action-pull-from-base/README.md

 on:
   workflow_dispatch: {} # allow manual trigger
   schedule:
-    - cron: "0 8 * * *" # daily/nightly at 08:00 UTC
+    - cron: "0 10 * * *" # daily at 10:00 UTC

 jobs:
   pull-from-base:
     runs-on: ubuntu-latest
     steps:
       - uses: actions/checkout@v2
-      - uses: savi-lang/action-pull-from-base@v0.2.0
         with:
           # Note that a Personal Access Token with the "repo" and "workflows"
           # scopes is needed to be able to push a branch that updates workflows.
           # It's recommended to use a bot user account for this purpose.
-          # Create the relevant secrets in your repo or org and link them here.
+          # Create the relevant secret in your repo or org and link it here.
           #
-          # If you don't need to be able to push workflow updates, you can use
+          # If you don't need to be able to push workflow updates, you can omit
-          # the standard `secrets.GITHUB_TOKEN` that comes by default.
+          # this and use the standard `secrets.GITHUB_TOKEN` used by default.
-          # If you omit the `github-username` input, the action will use the
-          # standard `github-actions` user for creating the branch and PR.
+          token: ${{secrets.BOT_GITHUB_TOKEN}}
+      - uses: savi-lang/action-pull-from-base@v0.3.0
+        with:
           github-token: ${{secrets.BOT_GITHUB_TOKEN}}
-          github-username: ${{secrets.BOT_GITHUB_USERNAME}}
           source-repo: savi-lang/base-standard-library
           source-branch: main
           target-repo: ${{github.repository}}